map-filters/stochasticMaps/README.md

 ## What is the Stochastic Map (SM) Algorithm?

-The SM Algorithm performs sequential Bayesian inference in a non-Gaussian state-space models with intractable transition kernels.
+The SM Algorithm performs sequential Bayesian inference in non-Gaussian state-space models with intractable transition kernels.
 At each assimilation step, the algorithm estimates a potentially nonlinear transformation and uses it to push forward prior (forecast) samples to posterior (analysis) samples.
 This transformation is based on a coupling between the prior and the posterior distributions at each assimilation step.
 More information on the algorithm can be found in the [preprint](https://arxiv.org/pdf/1907.00389.pdf).

 ## Authors